 Unfortunately, rather than trying to reconnect with their spouse, many people start to look outside their relationship when they feel lonely in marriage.
 But that is not the case necessarily.
 How to rekindle a marriage?
 Well, it takes a little effort and a little time to spark emotional intimacy in marriage.
 The more the effort receives positive feedback from your partner, reconnecting emotionally gets easier and easier, re-establishing the emotional connection in marriage.

 Here are ten rules of thumb that will help you to reconnect emotionally with your partner, or spouse.

 How to get the spark back in your marriage?

 Trust is one of the most important elements of any relationship that help you reconnect emotionally with your partner over long periods of commitment.
 Being a foundation of any relationship, trust assures partners that they both have each other’s best interests in heart.

 If you are struggling with how to reconnect with your spouse, honesty is another backbone of any healthy relationship that will help reconnect emotionally with your partner in the long run.

 Tell the truth.
 Let’s keep it real.
-It is easy to reconnect when people are in love but if honesty is not there, it’s easier to disconnect the second time and you can get to a point of no return.
+It is easy reconnecting with your spouse when you both are in love but if honesty is not there, it’s easier to disconnect the second time and you can get to a point of no return.
 It is worth it to be honest so issues can get resolved.
 If this is a problem, seek professional counseling.

-You don’t have to solve all your partner’s, just inspire them to dig a little deeper within themselves to see all the alternatives to their situation.
-This technique is preferred to complaining about what’s wrong, talk about what’s possible.
+As a partner, you don’t have to solve all your partner’s problems.
+Just inspire them to dig a little deeper within themselves to see all the alternatives to their situation.
+This technique is preferred to complaining about what’s wrong.
+It is about talking about what’s possible.

 Peace and Happiness